-13. TRUSTEES' AND OFFICERS' INSURANCE
+14. TRUSTEES' AND OFFICERS' INSURANCE

-In accordance with normal commercial practice the Academy Trust has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy Trust business.
-The insurance provides cover up to £5,000,000 on any one claim.
-The cost for the year is included in the overall insurance premium paid for the year and cannot be accurately determined for the individual cover.
+In accordance with normal commercial practice, the Academy Trust has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
+The insurance provides cover up to £10,000,000 on any one claim and the cost for the year ended 31 August 2019 was £2975 (2018 - £2800).
+The cost of this insurance is included in the total insurance cost.